OPQAM/LinuxCommons/BashStuff/IssueAutoPull.md

 - For now the script is doing exactly what it's supposed to do.
 I'll edit it soon and post here (the non-Mint version, which is more involved)

 Addendum: actually, no. I just confirmed it.
 'Seahorse' is loading my SSH key and loading it on startup.
 So that solves the whole issue.
 QED

 --snip--

+Thu 30 Nov 20:39:23 WET 2023

+- Having learned about *~/.bashrc*, *~/.bash_profile*, */etc/profile* and */etc/bashrc* I experimented with the possibility of running my script from, say *~/.bash_profile* instead of *~/.bashrc* where it actually is.
+The idea was to see if the script would run on my 'current' terminal and not lose both agent and key.

+- Unfortunately it is not so.
+I've just learned that when a script runs independently, it will always run in a subshell.

+- Since a subshell is a separate instance of the shell, it will inherit the environment of its parent shell, but it is in fact independent.
+So, any changes made on that shell will only afect that environment.

+--snip--